MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-the-Data-Multitenant.md

 [See print-friendly quick reference](multitenant-upgrade-checklist.md)

-This article describes the tasks required for upgrading data to the latest [!INCLUDE[prodshort](../developer/includes/prodshort.md)] .
+This article describes the tasks required for upgrading data to the latest [!INCLUDE[prodshort](../developer/includes/prodshort.md)] in a multitenant deployment.

 ## About Data Upgrade

+In this scenario, you already have an upgraded application that is mounted on a [!INCLUDE[server](../developer/includes/server.md)].
+You will then mount the old tenants on the server instance and perform the data upgrade.

 You use data conversion tools provided with [!INCLUDE[prodshort](../developer/includes/prodshort.md)] to convert the old data with the old version’s table and field structure, so that it functions together with the new version’s table and field structure.
 Mainly, only table objects and table data are modified during the data upgrade process.
 Other objects, such as pages, reports, codeunits, and XMLports are upgraded as part of the application code upgrade process.